 In 2020, the IPA withdrew 4 refugee status and 10 subsidiary protection statuses.
 In 2021, the IPA withdrew 3 subsidiary protection status (the Agency includes the 2 cessations mentioned above) and 71 Temporary Humanitarian Protection status, including 55 protection statuses of Ukrainian nationals.
 Many of the Ukrainians that saw their status withdrawn subsequently returned to their country before the war broke out.
 At the moment of writing, their fate remains unknown.

-Article 17A(2) of the International Protection Act.
+Article 17A(2) of the International Protection Act, Chapter 420 of the Laws of Malta.